Jiří Lehečka

 Jiří Lehečka (/cs/; born 8 November 2001) is a Czech professional tennis player.
-He has a career-high ATP singles ranking of world No. 16 achieved on 8 September 2025 and a doubles ranking of No. 136 achieved on 8 September 2025.
-He has won two singles titles on the ATP Tour and is currently the No. 1 Czech player.
+He has a career-high ATP singles ranking of world No. 12 achieved on 25 May 2026 and a doubles ranking of No. 133 achieved on 27 October 2025.
+He is the current No. 1 Czech singles player.

-Lehečka had a career-high junior combined ranking of No. 10, achieved on 11 March 2019.
+Lehečka has won two ATP Tour singles titles, and finished runner-up at an ATP Masters 1000 event at the 2026 Miami Open.

 Early life

-Jiří Lehečka was born in a hospital in Mladá Boleslav, but he resides in Kněžmost.
+Jiří Lehečka was born in a hospital in Mladá Boleslav, but he resides in Kněžmost since birth.

 Lehečka is the son of two athletes.
 His father was a swimmer, and his mother was a track and field star.
 He has long enjoyed skiing, cycling and swimming and remembers first touching a tennis racquet at three.
 His grandmother, who competed on a national level, taught his older sister the game, so naturally he wanted to play.
 When Lehečka was young, he admired Tomáš Berdych and Radek Štěpánek.